-- 22. Now add a digit to the front and name this number using English words. - 23.
-Continue adding digits one at a time to the front of your number and naming your new number using English words.
-Whenever possible, you need not name the number completely if a significant part of the name stays the same.
-Just note what part stays the same.
-You should continue doing this until you have a 14-digit number. - 24.
+- 21. Choose a number which is a four digit number when written in base-ten.
+Write this number in base-ten and then write the English name for this number. - 22.
+Now add a digit to the front and write the English name for this number. - 23.
+Continue adding digits one at a time to the front of your number and writing the English names for these numbers until you have a 14-digit number.
+(When possible, you need only provide the added components of the name if other parts of the name remain the same.) - 24.
 Suppose you were asked to add one more digit.
-Would you need any additional information to know how to name your number using English words?
+Would you need any additional information to know how to provide the English name of the number?
 Explain. - 25.
 Suppose you were asked to add four more digits.
-Would you need any additional information to know now to name your number using English words?
+Would you need any additional information to know how to provide the English name of the number?
 Explain.

-5.2 Millinillitrillion and the Other Illions
+5.3 Millinillitrillion and the Other Illions